hamedonline/islab2023-python-course/README.md

 All the teaching materials including presentation slides, jupyter notebook codes that contain code snippets ran through each session, exercises, etc., will be uploaded gradually on this repository as the course goes on.
 Make sure to notice possible fixes or updates in future to stay in sync with the latest version of files.

+---

 ## Session 1: Introduction to Python

-- Installing Python & Preparing the Environment (With installation demo  at the end of the session)
+- Installing Python & Preparing the Environment
   - Introducing Python Interpreter
   - Approaches to Installing Python Interpreter
   - Introduction to Package Management